Whether guests are motivated by their carbon footprint, animal rights, or health initiatives, we’re all trying to get their favourites on the menus.

 Read below to learn more about incorporating your plant-based ideas into your current menu and brand, ideas for plant-based recipes, and more information about the language that will get customers excited about new plant-based menu items!

-Why and How to Introduce Plant-Based Foods to your Restaurant
+Why and How to Introduce Plant-Based Meals to your Restaurant

-More and more consumers are seeing the health and sustainability benefits of plant-based dieting.
+More and more consumers are seeing the health and sustainability benefits of a plant-based diet.
 We can boost our customer satisfaction, and therefore popularity, by tweaking our menus to provide more plant-based choices.

 Veganism is growing quickly, and it’s a trend that isn’t going anywhere.
 Many restaurants are loading their menus up with scorched cauliflower, smoked mushrooms and salt-baked turnip wraps.

 Here are some ways you can appeal to the growing plant-based crowd:

 - Add one or two vegan meals to your current menu

 - Substitute meats in current dishes with plant based meat or vegan protein options